theonlypal/comment-to-client/README.md

 Automatically convert Instagram comments into qualified leads with DM automation, CRM integration, and multi-channel sync.

+## 🚀 Quick Start

+**Want to get this working with YOUR Instagram account?**

+→ **[Follow the Complete Setup Guide](./SETUP_GUIDE.md)** (45 minutes to working system)

+The guide walks you through:
+- Setting up Neon PostgreSQL database
+- Configuring Google Sheets + Brevo integrations
+- Creating Meta App and connecting Instagram
+- Deploying to Vercel with all environment variables
+- Testing the complete flow end-to-end

 ## Features

 - **Instagram Comment Detection**: Receives webhooks when users comment on your Instagram posts